MobleyLab/drug-computing/other-materials/solvation-free-energies/README.md

 # Solvation free energy calculations with Yank

 This provides example materials for solvation free energy calculations with implicit and explicit solvent in Yank.
+You would need to install Yank first.
 Demonstrations are set up for hydration free energy calculations on FreeSolv and/or FreeSolvMini.

 I validated this, in the implicit solvent case, for phenol from IUPAC name, SMILES, and FreeSolv (mobley_20524.mol2) and get consistent values -- basically -10.08+/-0.01 kT in all cases.